AtsushiSakai/PythonRobotics/docs/modules/control/move_to_a_pose_control/move_to_a_pose_control.rst

 Parameters:

-- | :math:`Kp_rho` : The linear velocity gain to translate the robot along a line towards the goal
+- | :math:`Kp_{rho}` : The linear velocity gain to translate the robot along a line towards the goal
 - | :math:`Kp_alpha` : The angular velocity gain to rotate the robot towards the goal
 - | :math:`Kp_beta` : The offset angular velocity gain accounting for smooth merging to the goal angle (i.e., it helps the robot heading to be parallel to the target angle.)